ResearchComputing/odor2action/docs/source/main/index.md

 /projects/johndoe                     237G           14G           250G
 ```

-> **_NOTE:_** _After the results for your `/home/` and `/projects` directories are shown, you may also see some error messages suggesting you login to a Summit scompile node.
+> **_NOTE1:_** _After the results for your `/home/` and `/projects` directories are shown, you may also see some error messages suggesting you login to a Summit scompile node.
 These messages refer to filesystems on Summit which can't be queried from a login nodes.
 They can be ignored._

+> **_NOTE2:_** _You also have large "scratch" spaces available on Blanca (`/rc_scratch/$USER`), Summit (`/scratch/summit/$USER`) and Alpine (`/scratch/alpine/$USER`).
+These spaces can be used for file input/output during jobs.
+Files on scratch spaces are purged 90 days after the date of creation, so make sure you copy any files you want to keep to a permanent space when finished, such as your `/projects/$USER` direcory or `/pl/active/o2a`._

 ## Access the O2A PetaLibrary allocation